The 23 best deals from Walmart’s Rollbacks and More sale | CNN Underscored

 $600 $250 at Walmart

-This kid-friendly, in-ground basketball hoop is way more than half off right now and perfect for pickup games with the neighborhood kids and family — there’s an easy-to-adjust hoop that goes from seven and a half feet to 10 so you can adjust as changing heights demand.
+This kid-friendly, in-ground basketball hoop is way more than half off right now and perfect for pickup games with the neighborhood kids and family — there’s an easy-to-adjust hoop that goes from 7.5 feet to 10 so you can adjust as changing heights demand.